-Photo of Wolf generously donated by David Moskowitz
+Photo of Wolf by David Moskowitz

 Wolf awareness week